usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/SyntaxDefinition/Disambiguation/Disambiguation.md

        to implement keyword reservation
 *  The second way is to add ((Action))s that will be triggered just after parsing and allow you to trim a parse forest using any information necessary.
-*  The third way is use the ((Statement-Visit)) statement on a parse tree and implement your own filter post-parsing time, or any other kind of program that processes ((Parse Trees)).
+*  The third way is use the ((Statements-Visit)) statement on a parse tree and implement your own filter post-parsing time, or any other kind of program that processes ((Parse Trees)).

 #### Examples